Do you celebrate the love or the loves of your life on Valentine’s Day?

 Valentine’s Day Positive Duplication

-In fact, one year I was surprised when our son started working and driving, before we ate dinner, he said hold on, I need to put my gifts in the bags.
+One year I was surprised when our son started working and driving, before we ate dinner, he said hold on, I need to put my gifts in the bags.
 He bought gifts and cards for each of us and put them in each person’s bags.

 Talk about a proud mother moment.
 The fact that he bought cards, wrote in them and bought gifts was a son in training to be a husband and a father one day!
 Isn’t that our goal?